AriFordsham/GHCWiki/safe-haskell.md

 - `OPTIONS_GHC` is dangerous in unfiltered form.
 Among other things, it could use `-trust` to trust packages the invoking user doesn't in fact trust.

-- The `StandaloneDeriving` extension can be used to violate constructor access control by defining instances of `Read` and `Show` to examine and construct data values with inaccessible constructors.

 - Similarly, `GeneralizedNewtypeDeriving` can violate constructor access control, by allowing untrusted code to manipulate protected data types in ways the data type author did not intend.

 ## Implementation details